WEC-Sim/WEC-Sim/source/code_structure.rst

 The user can interact with these classes within the WEC-Sim input file (``wecSimInputFile.m``).
 The remainder of this section describes the role of the WEC-Sim objects, and how to interact with the WEC-Sim objects to define input properties.

-There are two ways to look atthe available properties and methods within a class.
+There are two ways to look at the available properties and methods within a class.
 The first is to type ``doc <className>`` in Matlab Command Window, and the second is to open the class definitions located in the ``//WEC-Sim/source/objects`` directory by typing ``open <className>`` in MATLAB Command Window.
 The latter provides more information since it also defines the different fields in a structure.